yousefelassal/quote-cron/README.md

 > If a man does his best, what else is there?

 > Some people are born on third base and go through life thinking they hit a triple.

+> Of all the things which wisdom provides to make us entirely happy, much the greatest is the possession of friendship.